Michael Ball and Alfie Boe We tour on separate buses now

 What was your first manufacturing?

 Michael: It was simply King Lear.
-The 6th form has been putting it on because they have been analyzing it for A-Level – and that they brought me in to play the idiot.
+The 6th form has been putting it on because they have been analyzing it for A-Level, and they brought me in to play the idiot.

-I’d already been to see it, clearly.
+I’d already been to see it.
 My dad took me to the RSC to peer Donald Sinden do it with Judi Dench, and it simply made Shakespeare come alive for me before they ruined it at school.
 So I talked to this teacher about that, and he stated, ‘Right, we’re putting you on this manufacturing.’
-It changed into a coup that a younger whippersnapper changed into allowed to enroll in the sixth shape.
+It changed into a coup in which a younger whippersnapper could enroll in the sixth shape.

 Which songs are you doing?